 Increasingly in demand as a recitalist, Jonathan’s recital career to date has taken him throughout the UK, as well as France, Germany, Italy, the USA and Australia.
 Recently, he has performed solo recitals at Canterbury Cathedral, Westminster Cathedral, St. Paul’s Cathedral, Westminster Abbey and Saint-Sulpice, Paris.
 In July 2010, Jonathan undertook a recital tour of Sydney and Melbourne, Australia.

-Jonathan was Organ Scholar of Southwark Cathedral from 2010 to 2012, where his duties involved accompanying and directing the cathedral choirs in the daily services, and serving as Acting Sub-Organist & Director of the Girls’ Choir in his final term.
+Jonathan is currently Assistant Organist at Gloucester Cathedral, having previously been Organ Scholar of Southwark Cathedral from 2010 to 2012, and then Winchester Catherdral where his duties involved accompanying and directing the cathedral choirs in the daily services, and serving as Acting Sub-Organist & Director of the Girls’ Choir in his final term.
 Whilst at Southwark, Jonathan played for many prestigious occasions including special services for the London 2012 Olympics and HM The Queen’s Diamond Jubilee, and in frequent BBC broadcasts of the choir.
 During Jonathan’s time there the cathedral choirs toured Northern Ireland and France.
 In November 2011 Jonathan took part in the launch of Choirbook for the Queen at Southwark, in honour of HM The Queen’s Diamond Jubilee.
 He also appears as an accompanist on the cathedral boys’ choir’s newly released recording on the Regent label “A Year at Southwark” (REGCD376) and as the main accompanist on the cathedral girls’ choir’s debut solo CD “Awake my Soul”, also by Regent (REGCD387), of works by Parry, Vaughan Williams, Judith Bingham and others.
 Prior to Southwark, Jonathan was Organist and Director of Music at John Keble Church, Mill Hill, in London’s northern suburbs.